UCBerkeleySETI/blimpy/README.md

 ### Installation

-The latest stable release (1.3.3) can be installed via pip:
+The latest release (1.3.5) can be installed via pip:

 ```
 pip install blimpy